MUST-SCSE-SE-2018/Single-Cycle-Processor/README.md

 # Single-Cycle-Processor

 > After learning the single cycle processor in course CO101, Kennard wanted to make a mini-cpu by
-> himself which is simulated by C. This mini-cpu could run Assembly Language Code, and Kennard's
+> himself which is simulated by C. This mini-cpu could run MIPS Assembly Language, and Kennard's
 > instructor Yanyan Liang provided him with an efficient testing tool written by Perl.

 ------